-Table 2 illustrates an examination of research on SME sustainability through digitization and triple bottom line strategies from 2015 to 2024.
+Table 2 illustrates an examination of research on SME sustainability through digitization and triple bottom-line strategies from 2015 to 2024.
 There has been a notable increase in studies on the changing dynamics of sustainability in developing countries.
 The researcher became interested in recent studies to obtain current knowledge and prevent content duplication.

 Table: 2 Key findings